LR0107/Paper_LLM/INFaaS Automated Model-less Inference Serving.md

 - Profiling only measures latency, loading time, and memory—no training or large datasets required.
 - Only one machine per hardware type is needed for profiling (cloud-based).
 - Cost-efficiency = minimal completion time (loading + inference) + lowest hardware cost.

+## Version 2.0
+**Motivation:**
+Eliminate manual model-variant and hardware selection for each inference query.

+**Main Design:**
+Provide a model-less API and automatically pick and scale the best model-variant and hardware per query using profiling and joint vertical/horizontal autoscaling.